 Self-organization refers to the emergence of an overall order in time and space of a given system that results from the collective interactions of its individual components.
 This concept has been widely recognized as a core principle in pattern formation for multi-component systems of the physical, chemical and biological world.

 If it works in God’s world here, it may work for the Kingdom.
 Thus, it may be that the instantiation of the Kingdom in the large sense will be the result of the instantiation of the Kingdom in the small sense in their own lives by the family of believers.

-3) This idea of worldbuilding allows a different interpretation of the Judgement of Saints.
+3) This idea of worldbuilding allows a different interpretation of the Judgment of Saints.

 This also allows a different view of the idea of salvation “as though by fire” in the Revelation of John.
 At the judgment of the saints, each of us will present our lives in terms of how well we lived and constructed a Christian worldview.
 All of those parts and connections of those worldviews that are not in accord with the “real” kingdom of God will be destroyed.
 Some folk will still have much of their worldview (and thus their identity) intact, while other’s internal worlds (and self-identity) will be in shambles.
 Those foundational bits will still be there, but the edifice of their lives will be otherwise destroyed.